-- 6. Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
-Tighten securely. - 7.
-Install the oil filter drain plug and tighten securely. - 8.
-Install the engine drain plug and tighten it securely.
-Pour the recommended oil in the filler hole.
-Install filler plug. - 9.
-Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes. - 10.
-Turn the engine off and wait approximately one minute.
-Recheck the oil level. - 11.
-Inspect the area around the drain plug and oil filter for leaks.
+- 4. Install the screen/filter cap. spring, and screen.
+Tighten to 11 ft-lb - 5.
+Install the drain plug and tighten to 22 ft-lb.
+Pour the recommended oil in the fill hole.
+Install oil level stick. - 6.
+Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes - 7.
+Shut the engine off; then allow oil to drain into the crankcase for approximately three minutes Remove the oil level stick and check for proper oil level.